spennydl/threes-a-chorus/BUILD.md

 If cross-compiling using Docker, you can use any host OS and you only need Docker installed.

+### Choose a configuration to build

+Each of the three singers has different configuration that determines their personality and sets required constants for hardware access.
+The configuration is defined in header files in the `client/common` library.
+Changing configuration currently requires a rebuild.

+Before compiling the project, edit `client/common/include/com/config.h` and include the configuration for the singer you are targeting.

 ## Build with CMake

 Both the client and server can be built with CMake.